Tesla Makes Steps Toward Building In Colorado's Mountain Communities

 Locals are seeing opportunities as well with a huge brand name making plans to build.

-“In this age, having Tesla, which is the number one electric car in America, having yet right on our backyard it’s it’s special,” Cote explained.
+“In this age, having Tesla, which is the number one electric car in America, having yet right on our backyard — it’s special,” Cote explained.

 This site comes with the promise of higher than average paying jobs.
 Commissioner Chandler-Henry said this is especially important to provide more opportunities for the community outside of common sectors like tourism and recreation, but Cote said it’s not that simple.

-“You can bring as many jobs as you want if there’s no place for the worker to live.
-You know, it’s not working out too well,” Cote said.
+“You can bring as many jobs as you want (but) if there’s no place for the worker to live, you know, it’s not working out too well,” Cote said.

 Aside from economic changes, Commissioner Chandler-Henry said she was excited about the focus on electric vehicles and an added spotlight on environmental benefits for the county.
 She said conversations around cleaner energy have taken center stage in a lot of their latest plans.